neuefische/web-exercises/sessions/react-recap-project/part-6/readme.md

 - In this part you practice how to use packages or libraries in your projects.
 - You can use the `use-local-storage-state` package for saving a state in the localStorage.
 Visit [the documentation](https://github.com/astoilkov/use-local-storage-state) to learn how to use the hook.
-- Please read the documentation of the package.
-It is a core skill for a developer to learn from documentations how a tool like this package is to be used.